Britney Spears: 2008–2010: Conservatorship and Circus

-In December 2008, Spears's sixth studio album Circus was released.
-It received positive reviews from critics and debuted at number one in Canada, Czech Republic, and the United States, and within the top ten in many European nations.
+Spears' sixth studio album, Circus, was released in December 2008, two months after her conservatorship was extended indefinitely.
+It received positive reviews from critics and debuted at number one in Canada, the Czech Republic, and the United States, and within the top ten in many European nations.
 In the United States, Spears became the youngest female artist to have five albums debut at number one, earning a place in Guinness World Records.
+(Justin Bieber is the youngest male artist to do so, at age 18.)
 She also became the only act in the SoundScan era to have four albums debut with 500,000 or more copies sold.
-The album was one of the fastest-selling albums of the year, and has sold 4 million copies worldwide.
-Its lead single, "Womanizer", became Spears's first chart-topper on the Billboard Hot 100 since "...Baby One More Time".
+The album was one of the fastest-selling albums of the year and has sold 4 million copies worldwide.
+Its lead single, "Womanizer", became Spears' first chart-topper on the Billboard Hot 100 since "...Baby One More Time".
 The single also topped the charts in Belgium, Canada, Denmark, Finland, France, Norway, and Sweden.
 It was also nominated for the Grammy Award for Best Dance Recording.

-In January 2009, Spears and her father obtained a restraining order against her former manager Sam Lutfi, ex-boyfriend Adnan Ghalib, and attorney Jon Eardley, all of whom had been accused of conspiring to gain control of Spears's affairs.
-Spears embarked on The Circus Starring Britney Spears tour in March 2009.
-With a gross of U.S. $131.8 million, it became the fifth highest-grossing tour of the year.
+In January 2009, Spears and Jamie obtained a restraining order against her former manager Sam Lutfi, ex-boyfriend Adnan Ghalib, and attorney Jon Eardley, who were accused of conspiring to gain control of Spears' affairs.
+Spears began the Circus Starring Britney Spears tour that March.
+With a gross of US $131.8 million, it became the fifth highest-grossing tour of the year.
 In November 2009, Spears released her second greatest hits album, The Singles Collection.
-The album's lead and only single, "3", became her third number-one single in the U.S.
+The album's only single, "3", became her third number-one single in the US.

-In May 2010, Spears's representatives confirmed she was dating her agent, Jason Trawick, and that they had decided to end their professional relationship to focus on their personal relationship.
+In May 2010, Spears' representatives confirmed she was dating her agent, Jason Trawick, and that they had decided to end their professional relationship to focus on their personal relationship.
 Spears designed a limited edition clothing line for Candie's, which was released in stores in July 2010.
-In September 2010, she made a cameo appearance on a Spears-themed tribute episode of the television series Glee, titled "Britney/Brittany"; the episode drew the highest Nielsen ratingup to that point in the series's runin the 18–49 demographic.
+In September 2010, she made a cameo appearance on a Spears-themed tribute episode of the television series Glee, titled "Britney/Brittany".
+The episode drew the series's highest Nielsen rating so far in the 18–49 demographic.